Silicone Breast Implants

 Any initial inquiry about breast augmentation surgery has to include consideration of the filler material the implant itself will contain.
 This is one of the most important decisions that a breast augmentation patient has to make.
 While the surgeon is able to enhance the size and shape of the patient's breast tissue through the use of breast implants, they are still foreign elements placed in the body.
 Safety considerations for the patient's long-term health must be taken into account.

 In the 1960s, the first silicone filled breast prosthesis, the Cronin-Gerow implant, became available to consumers.
 Named for the two plastic surgeons who developed it, the implant dramatically increased the safety and effectiveness of enhancement procedure, which had previously relied on injections, and sponge implants that hardened and were rejected by the body.
+These early breakthroughs were almost immediately used for commercial purposes and by 1962 silicone breast implants were available.

 FDA-Approved Silicone Gel-Filled Breast Implants